 It's Vera Claythorne (Maeve Dermody), haunted by the young boy she let drown while in her care, who first notices the jade statuettes.
 There were 10 on the dining room table when they first arrived - with every death, the killer removes another one.
 As a raging storm closes in outside, so too does the claustrophobic spiral of conspiracy and suspicion amongst the remaining guests.

 Sam Neill's MacArthur, mad with guilt for murdering a fellow officer, is discovered by posh old Emily Brent (Miranda Richardson), the back of his head caved in by a rock.
 It's left to the remainder of the star-studded cast (other standouts include Charles Dance as understated Justice Wargrave, and Aidan Turner, whose louche Philip Lombard circles Miss Claythorne like a shark) to figure out who, if indeed any of them, is the killer.

 Commissioned to mark the 125th anniversary of Agatha Christie's birth, the series originally screened in the UK as three hour-long parts over consecutive nights from Boxing Day last year.
 Here it has instead been divided into two feature-length parts over two weeks.
 If anything it works better this way - the extended episodes suit the exquisite atmosphere of dread the show builds so well.

-And Then There Were None has been reimagined, copied and parodied countless times since 1939, but this stylish update proves the mystery is as irresistible as ever.
+has been reimagined, copied and parodied countless times since 1939, but this stylish update proves the mystery is as irresistible as ever.
 The final scene of part one shows Vera Claythorne and Justice Wargrave in the dining room; there are seven jade statuettes on the table.